AnswerDotAI/fastmigrate/README.md

 > [!NOTE]
 > If you use fastmigrate to create the database and to run migration scripts, and if you define valid migration scripts, then fastmigrate will either produce a valid database, or else fail with an explicit error.
 It will never leave a database silently corrupted or marked with an inaccurate version.
 >
-> If in additon to the above, you _additionally_ define your migration scripts so they leave the the db unmodified if they fail (which is easy with sql-based scripts), then fastmigrate can further guarantee that if a migration fails, the db will still be in a valid state.
+> If in addition to the above, you _additionally_ define your migration scripts so they leave the db unmodified if they fail (which is easy with sql-based scripts), then fastmigrate can further guarantee that if a migration fails, the db will still be in a valid state.

 But to get this guarantee, you should use fastmigrate to handle creating the db and running migrations.

 One easy way to experiment with these core operations, for instance when testing a new migration, is via the command line tool.

-### How to use it from the command line
+### How to use fastmigrate from the command line

 When you run `fastmigrate`, it will look for migration scripts in `./migrations/` and a database at `./data/database.db`.
 These values can also be overridden by CLI arguments or by values set in the `.fastmigrate` configuration file, which is in ini format.
 But you can also provide them as with the command line arguments `--db` and `--migrations`.